winwisely99/web/README.md

  * `Python <http://python.org/>`_ 2.6, 2.7, ???
  * `Beautiful soup <http://www.crummy.com/software/BeautifulSoup/>`_ : Parsing and downloading of post images/attachments (python)

-#### Installing dependencies in ubuntu/debian
+#### Manually installing dependencies in ubuntu/debian, mac
    ``$ apt-get install python-bs4 (for Python 2)``
    ``$ apt-get install python3-bs4 (for Python 3)``

-#### Installing dependencies in mac
+#### Manually installing dependencies in mac

    ``$ brew install python-bs4``

-#### Installing Python dependencies using python package installer (pip)
+####  Manually installing Python dependencies using python package installer (pip)

 From the checked out root for this project, type:

-   ``sudo pip install --upgrade  -r Import_requirements.txt``
+   ``$ sudo pip install --upgrade  -r Import_requirements.txt``

 ## Local Development

 *Makefile* has all the commands necessary for building, starting server, and deploying to Firebase.
 CD into the checked out directory of [WinWisely](https://github.com/winwisely99/web.git)

-- Change $GOPATH variable to match your local checked out directory of [WinWisely](https://github.com/winwisely99/web.git)
+- Change $GOPATH variable in *Makefile* to match your local checked out directory of [WinWisely](https://github.com/winwisely99/web.git)

+- Run `$ make dep` to install all dependencies

-- Run 'make git-clean' to clean Let's Encrypt base directory when necessary
+- Run `$ make git-clean'` to clean Let's Encrypt base directory when necessary
-  - Run 'make git-upstream' to pull Let's Encrypt repo if base directory is cleaned
+  - Run `$ make git-upstream` to pull Let's Encrypt repo if base directory is cleaned
-- Or run 'make git-update' to update Let's Encrypt's repo
+- Or run `$ make git-update` to update Let's Encrypt's repo

 In checked out root of WinWisely:

-- Run 'make modify' to invoke Import.py script.
+- Run `$ make modify` to invoke Import.py script.

   By default it will try to replace:
     - config files